squidcloudio/squid-react/README.md

 #### useObservable

-The `useObservable` hook allows you to subscribe to an `Observable<T>` and receive updates within your component.
+The `useObservable` hook accepts a function that returns an `Observable<T>`, allowing you to subscribe to the observable and receive updates within your component.
 It returns an object that includes the following properties:

 - `loading`: Whether a value has been received from the observable.
 - `data`: The most recent data received from the observable.